abhijith/rule-engine/design.md

 	* Ads which have higher percentage matches are picked in case more than one ad matches a request.

 	* For example, ad1 has 8/10 and ad2 has 9/10. ad2 is selected

+* Allow looking up type by other attributes apart from label.
+Rule should be able to express this by using annotations.